 Cucumbers have a reputation for being difficult.
-However once you understand their preferences you’ll find that these are one of the easiest vegetables to grow.
+However once you understand the preferences of this vegetable you’ll find that these are one of the easiest to grow in your vegetable garden.

 A warm weather crop, wait until the last frost has passed before you begin hardening off and transplanting them.
 Grow your cucumbers in light, warm positions in well-draining soil.
 A vining plant you will need to provide support, such as trellising, for the plants to grow along.